diannejardinez/big-data-challenge/README.md

 *VC: Vine Customer*,
 *NV: Non-Vine Customer*.

-*Customer reviews from the top three helpful voting scores frm 1 and 5 star ratings*
+*Customer reviews from the top three helpful voting scores from 1 and 5 star ratings*